bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/01-Activities/03-Bootstrap-Layout/README.md

 ## 💡 Hint

-* Don't forget to use the previous activity as a guide to how the classes can be used!
+* Don't forget to use the previous activity as a guide to how the Bootstrap classes can be used.

 ## 🏆 Bonus